Monday, March 1, 1965 • an excerpt from my notes for that two-week workshop.

 were irrelevant.

-there were planets in other solar systems that were
+that if there were planets in other solar systems that

-Planets now are being found by radio telescopes.
+common.
+Planets now are being found by radio

 Then what?